eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/lighting-control.md

  - Connected diffuse shading with textures,
  - Connected lighting with GUI.
  - Created a custom GUI.
- - Refactored a bit the code to make room for more textures.

-Okey, this was again a bit about organizing things... but we can now dive into material models for real!
+Okey, we are now ready to dive into material models for real!

 ````{tab} With webgpu.hpp
 *Resulting code:* [`step100`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step100)